drphil007/GetContext-/PROCESS.md

 * Thinking about implementing a Tab Controller for Word Context because new API has more features and options to explore.
 * Add navigation bar tomorrow.

+# day 10
+* Weekly presentation.
+* Feedback on social topics: may try to use Google Api, will however mean to involve 3 diff api voor image/articles/video's instead of 1 api.
+Considering.

+# day 11
+* Decided to add tab controler for enter word/daily word/ my words.
+Statisfied with better user interface.
+* Decided to add tab controler for contexts: content, general overview of word, phrases in different languages and social topics.
+* Fill in username & alert when not.
+* Fill in word & alert when not.
+* Tried to Load in daily word and description, error with loading in structures.